Osteochondrodysplasia: Fibrous dysplasia

 Fibrous dysplasia causes bone thinning and growths or lesions in one or more bones of the human body.

 These lesions are tumor-like growths that consist of replacement of the medullary bone with fibrous tissue, causing the expansion and weakening of the areas of bone involved.
 Especially when involving the skull or facial bones, the lesions can cause externally visible deformities.
 The skull is often, but not necessarily, affected, and any other bones can be involved.

 Langer–Giedion syndrome

 Langer–Giedion syndrome is a very rare genetic disorder caused by a deletion of chromosomal material.
 Diagnosis is usually made at birth or in early childhood.
 The features associated with this condition include mild to moderate learning difficulties, short stature, unique facial features, small head and skeletal abnormalities including bony growths projecting from the surfaces of bones.

 Maffucci syndrome

 Maffucci syndrome is a sporadic disease characterized by the presence of multiple enchondromas associated with multiple simple or cavernous soft tissue hemangiomas.
 Also lymphangiomas may be apparent.

 Patients are normal at birth and the syndrome manifests during childhood and puberty.
 The enchondromas affect the extremities and their distribution is asymmetrical.

 Osteosclerosis

-Osteosclerosis, an elevation in bone density, is normally detected on an X-ray as an area of whiteness, and is where the bone density has significantly increased.
-Localized osteosclerosis can be caused by injuries that compress the bone, by osteoarthritis, and osteoma.
+Osteosclerosis, an elevation in bone density, is normally detected on an X-ray as an area of whiteness and is where the bone density has significantly increased.